-Hydrangea Walk is the most recognizable house on Chatham’s Shore Road, a boulevard set above the Atlantic and the location of the fabled Chatham Bars Inn, Cape Cod’s only remaining grand historic ocean front hotel.
-Hydrangea Walk’s public façade, with its sweeping lawn and central hydrangea-lined walkway, is an icon that has been the subject of tourists’ photos and post cards since the house was originally built in 1938.
-After many unsympathetic alterations, the house was tired when our client purchased it.
-They requested that we design and construct major additions and renovations to transform it into a comfortable place for contemporary living and entertaining without diminishing its historic character.
+Hydrangea Walk is recognizable on Chatham’s Shore Road, a boulevard set above the harbor and ocean beyond.
+The public facade is an icon that has been the subject of tourists’ photos and postcards since the house was originally built in 1938.
+After many unsympathetic alterations, the house was tired when PSD’s client purchased it.
+They requested major additions and renovations to transform it for contemporary living and entertaining on a grand scale without diminishing its historic character.